 - Learn how to relax through deep breathing and other stress management techniques.

 - Set achievable goals and don't overdo it on good days.
 Learn to pace yourself.

 - Set a daily schedule that includes time for rest, exercise, and relaxation.

 - Join a chronic pain support group and/or find the nearest meeting for the American Pain Society.

-- Decrease or eliminate alcohol consumption.
-Pain often disrupts sleep and alcohol can further disrupt the sleep cycle.
+- Cut down on alcohol, or stop drinking alcohol completely.
+Pain often disrupts sleep, and alcohol can further upset the sleep cycle.

 - Quit smoking.
-Cigarettes can interfere with healing and are a risk factor for developing many diseases, including degenerative disc disease, which is a leading cause of low back pain.
+Cigarettes can interfere with healing and are a risk factor for developing many diseases, including degenerative disc disease (a leading cause of low back pain).

-The management of chronic pain requires that all aspects of an individual’s physical and emotional health be considered.
+To manage chronic pain, all aspects of a person’s physical and emotional health must be considered.
 When chronic pain is managed effectively, a person can return to a more productive and fulfilling lifestyle.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 4/3/2017...#11977